ryonion/ryonion.github.io/about.md

 I am enthusiastic about coding.
 One of the reason is that you can build exciting things with just a computer.
 (A laptop makes it even more magical.)
 It is kinda like singing.
 You can make different noises with just your voice.
 You get what I mean.
 It's such an elegant way to create things!

 I believe in Minimalism.
-I try to make my life simpler so I can focus on something I enjoy doing.
+I try to make my life simpler so I can focus on things I truly enjoy doing.
 Minimalism is a good practice for programming too because most of the time more code leads to more bugs.